semiapies/INCIF/README.md

 Install Firefox first, then go to the Greasemonkey page to install that plugin.
 When it asks you to restart Firefox, let it.

-Second, you'll need one of the scripts on this site, INCIF.user.js (the release version) or TEST.user.js (the test version).
-Save whichever script you want somewhere you can find it.
+Second, you'll the script on this site, INCIF.user.js, which is the updated release version.

 How Do I Work This?